One Weekend in Savannah, GA: A 3-Day Savannah Itinerary

 Afternoon

-A great afternoon activity is strolling through Bonaventure Cemetery.
+On your way to the Historic District, stop at the Bonaventure Cemetery.
 Although it may seem a bit morbid, Bonaventure Cemetery is known as one of the most beautiful historic cemeteries in America.
 The cemetery is massive with over 100 acres of land and is well-known for being featured in the book, and subsequent movie, Midnight in the Garden of Good and Evil.
 The cemetery features some beautiful gothic architecture and is a great place to experience a darker side to Savannah’s history.

 Evening